WebAssembly/spec/document/core/valid/conventions.rst

 * *Globals*: the list of globals declared in the current module, represented by their global type.
 * *Locals*: the list of locals declared in the current function (including parameters), represented by their value type.
 * *Labels*: the stack of labels accessible from the current position, represented by their result type.
-* *Return*: the return type of the current function, represented as a result type.
+* *Return*: the return type of the current function, represented as a result type, or a special marker |NORETURN| indicating that no return is allowed, as in free-standing expressions.

 In other words, a context contains a sequence of suitable :ref:`types <syntax-type>` for each :ref:`index space <syntax-index>`, describing each defined entry in that space.
 Locals, labels and return type are only used for validating :ref:`instructions <syntax-instr>` in :ref:`function bodies <syntax-func>`, and are left empty elsewhere.
 The label stack is the only part of the context that changes as validation of an instruction sequence proceeds.

-It is convenient to define contexts as :ref:`records <notation-record>` :math:`C` with abstract syntax:
+More concretely, contexts are defined as :ref:`records <notation-record>` :math:`C` with abstract syntax:

 .. math::
    \begin{array}{llll}